AllenNeuralDynamics/aind-metadata-mapper/README.md

 }
 ```

+#### Automated mappers

+When mappers are developed from the `BaseMapper` class and registered in `mapper_registry.py` they can be automatically run by the GatherMetadataJob.
+A file matching the mapper name `<mapper>.json` will then be turned into the `acquisition.json`.
+Multiple mappers can be run and the results will be merged.

 #### Optional settings

 - **`metadata_dir`** (str, optional): Location of existing metadata files.
 If a file is found here, it will be used directly instead of constructing/fetching it.
 Supports merging multiple files with prefixes (e.g., `instrument_0.json`, `instrument_1.json` will be merged).